rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Execução:** livre (durante um ataque a distância)
 - **Alcance:** pessoal
 - **Duração:** imediata.
+- **Crítico:** 2x
 ___

 The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
 In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity saving throw.
 A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.
+The spells damage is increased if the weapon attack critically hit

 - **+2PM:** aumenta o dano em 1d10.